Sam & Cat

 First announced with a pilot order in August 2012, Nickelodeon picked up the pilot to series in November.
 Production began on a 20-episode order in January 2013.
 Following high ratings in its initial episodes, Nickelodeon doubled the episode order to 40 in July.
 In March 2014, Nickelodeon executive told advertisers that the series had been renewed for a second season.

 In April 2014, Nickelodeon announced that the series would go on a production hiatus.
-Following speculation from media outlets, the network confirmed on July 13 that Sam & Cat had been cancelled.
+Following speculation from media outlets, the network confirmed on July 13 that Sam & Cat had been cancelled and the last episode aired on July 17, 2014.

 Plot

 Ever since Carly Shay moved to Italy with her father, Sam Puckett has been touring the West Coast on her motorcycle and stops in Venice, Los Angeles.
 She witnesses Cat Valentine being thrown into the back of a garbage truck and rescues her.
-They become friends and Cat convinces her to become roommates after Cat's cheerful and supportive grandmother Nona moves to a retirement home called Elderly Acres.
-To make money rather than getting traditional after-school jobs, Sam and Cat develop an after-school babysitting business called "Sam and Cat's Super Rockin' Fun Time Babysitting Service", which leads them into a series of wacky adventures.
+They become friends and Cat convinces her to become roommates.
+Rather than getting traditional after-school jobs to make money, Sam and Cat develop an after-school babysitting business called "Sam and Cat's Super Rockin' Fun Time Babysitting Service", which leads them into a series of wacky adventures.
 Besides Nona, other people involved in their lives are Dice, their next door neighbor who is notorious for helping people for money, and Goomer, a dim-witted professional MMA fighter whom Dice manages.